 “By extensively leading, sponsoring, encouraging, and supporting volunteering among their employees, United Federal Credit Union not only lives out the LIVE UNITED philosophy but also the credit union philosophy of people helping people,” said Anna Murphy, President and CEO of United Way of Southwest Michigan.
 “We are proud to say that United Federal Credit Union is one of our LIVE UNITED award winners this year.”

-Throughout 2020, United participated in many United Way initiatives, following through on the credit union’s promise to find creative ways to stay involved in community improvement efforts.
-Employees raised more than $17,500 in pledges during its annual workplace campaign, and also rolled up their sleeves by volunteering for United Way’s Rake A Difference and Pop Up Giving events.
+United participates annually in many United Way initiatives.
+Employees pledge funds during its annual workplace campaign, and also rolls up their sleeves by volunteering for United Way’s Rake A Difference and Pop Up Giving events.

 United most recently won the Inspired Giving Award and Employee Chair of the Year – Large Business Award.
 The Inspired Giving Award recognizes a company for exception al results in a new or reestablished employee campaign.
 The Employee Chair of the Year Award recognizes someone who has shown exemplary commitment to the United Way in the area of Give, Advocate, and Volunteer.